Sharon Hill, Program Director

 Terrell Brittain is a graduate of the Master’s degree program in Deaf Studies & Deaf Education at Lamar University.
 He is an accomplished teacher at both the secondary and higher education levels.
 His expertise is in American Sign Language and Deaf Culture.
-Terrell taught adjunct at UH for two years before transitioning into his role as a full-time professor.
-He has taught over 1,000 students and his students find him to be demanding but also engaging.
 He is known for incorporating humor in his teaching which puts his students at ease as they learn the complicated task of communicating in a visual modality.
-Terrell’s major focus is enhancing the language mastery component of the American Sign Language Interpreting program, by developing an advanced level of ASL not previously offered, and enhancing the skills of the American Sign Language Interpreting majors.
+Terrell’s major focus is Deaf studies.

-Scot Pott has returned to Houston to serve as a Clinical Instructor in the Department of Communication Sciences and Disorders.
+Scot Pott returned to Houston to serve as a Clinical Instructor in the Department of Communication Sciences and Disorders.
 He graduated from Jersey Village High School in Houston and earned his Master of Public Health from the School of Public Health at the University of Texas Health Science Center, Houston.
-Since 2007 he has served on the faculty of Western Michigan University where he taught American Sign Language.
-He currently serves as President of the Michigan Deaf Association.
+He is currently completing his doctoral studies at Lamar University.
+He currently serves as Secretary of the Texas Association of the Deaf.